eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 {{< figure src="/media/learn/user-guide/distributed-application/distributed_concepts_1.svg" caption="Keyple Distributed - Concepts - Main use case" numbered="true" >}}

-The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different terminals.
+The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different hosts.

-These could be for example a ticketing reloading service, where the business logic would be on the terminal without local readers, with thin clients on A & B terminals communicating locally with the cards.
+These could be for example a ticketing reloading service, where the business logic would be on the host without local readers, with thin clients on A & B hosts communicating locally with the cards.

 In this use case, the Keyple Distributed solution is use for card communication.